Solo5/solo5/README.md

 unikernels to use Solo5 as a base layer, the public APIs are defined in `kernel/solo5.h` and `ukvm/ukvm.h`.
 These interfaces are still evolving and subject to change.

+We also have some simple standalone unikernels written in C to test Solo5, see `kernel/test_*` for these.

 # Acknowledgements